top of page

 Neither of the aforementioned approaches is effective; they are both dysfunctional and avoidable with branding.

-"OK, But Despite Lacking Focus, I’m Already Creating Valuable Content."
+"OK, But Despite That, I’m Still Creating Valuable Content."

-Socializing with people who share the same values as you (but might not be ready to work with you) and who can recommend you to someone ready to buy now is still valuable because it builds brand awareness and encourages referrals.
+Socializing with people who share the same values as you (even if they're not ready to work with you) is still valuable because it builds brand awareness and, through referrals, connects you with people ready to buy now.

-Real precision comes from understanding who a specific objective fits; not from creating content that’s one day telling someone how to build a website and the next, you’re giving them electrical installation advice.
-Unfortunately, this is where influencers start defending what they offer or talk about as “for everybody”.
+Real precision comes from understanding who a specific objective fits.
+Not from creating content that’s one day telling someone how to build a website and the next, you’re giving them electrical installation advice.

 What do you have to lose?